bukalapak/vanadia/README.md

 $ make
 ```

-Make sure you have Go 1.9 and build-essentials as we should compile [Drafter](https://github.com/apiaryio/drafter) as one of its dependency.
+Make sure you have Go 1.9 and build-essentials(fedora; dnf install @development-tools) as we should compile [Drafter](https://github.com/apiaryio/drafter) as one of its dependency.

 ## Usage